-4. GPS are a must have in your fitness tracker if you are a professional runner
+4. GPS are a must-have in your activity tracker if you are a professional runner

 As we discussed above, the Accelerometers are used to measure your step count but the bands with GPS sensors are more accurate and provide better results.
 The GPS technology uses the low-power, high-frequency radio signals from different satellites orbiting around our globe.
 This mechanism calculates the precise distance by getting the data of your starting and ending coordinates.

-Unfortunately, the GPS sensors drain the battery too quickly but still with the improvement in technology, more and more fitness trackers are offering the built-in GPS.
+Unfortunately, the GPS sensors drain the battery too quickly but still with the improvement in technology, more and more activity monitors are offering built-in GPS.

 5. Ambient light Sensors track the sleep quality by combining different factors

-The fitness trackers with a display screen use the ambient light sensors to maintain the screen readability in different light conditions.
-They work same like they work in our phones for managing the screen brightness.
+The activities with a display screen use the ambient light sensors to maintain the screen readability in different light conditions.
+They work the same as they work on our phones for managing the screen brightness.
 The Ambient light sensors are also used to check the darkness in your room.

 The ambient light sensors only detect the light which is visible to the human eye for this purpose, which is then sent to the processor after converting into a digital signal to measure the sleep quality and other factors.

-The other sensors included in different fitness trackers are thermometers to check your body temperature; UV sensors are used to detect other light wave and their impact on your body and the Galvanic Skin Response sensors which are used to detect any change in your skin like sweat while doing exercise.
+The other sensors included in different activity monitors are thermometers to check your body temperature; UV sensors are used to detect other lightwave and their impact on your body and the Galvanic Skin Response sensors which are used to detect any change in your skin like sweat while doing exercise.

-Fitness trackers and activity bands use the accelerometer to measure the sleep quality.
-Most of the fitness trackers have the 'Sleep Mode' which tells the tracker when enabled, that the person is now sleeping.
+activity trackers and activity bands use the accelerometer to measure the sleep quality.
+Most of the activity monitors have the ‘Sleep Mode’ which tells the tracker when enabled, that the person is now sleeping

-Measuring sleep quality is a complicated process and not all the fitness trackers are best at it.
+Measuring sleep quality is a complicated process and not all the activity monitors are best at it.
 To check the sleep quality, there are a number of lab tests used for the purpose which measures brain activity, eye movement, heart rate, muscle tension, oxygen level and breathing as well.

-Some of the fitness trackers claim to measure the different states of sleep like Deep Sleep and light sleep.
+Some of the activity monitors claim to measure the different states of sleep like Deep Sleep and light sleep.
 They use heart rate monitor, body temperature, and pulse oximetry along with accelerometers for this purpose and give more accurate results as compared to normal fitness trackers.

-If you have used a fitness band earlier or if you have read anything about them, you will be aware of the fact that different fitness trackers give different results in same conditions.
-Many bloggers did the tests by wearing the multiple trackers at the same time and they got the different results.
+If you have used a fitness band earlier or if you have read anything about them, you will be aware of the fact that different activity monitors give different results in same conditions.
+Many bloggers did the tests by wearing multiple trackers at the same time and they got different results.

-The Data Accuracy of the fitness trackers depends on the two factors.
+The Data Accuracy of the activity monitors depends on the two factors.

-- Number and quality of Sensors Being used in the fitness tracker you are using AND
+- Number and quality of Sensors Being used in the activity tracker you are using AND

-- Algorithm which is used to process the raw data into information.
+- The algorithm is used to process the raw data into information.

 We have discussed the different Sensors and their usage in measuring the activities above.
 Now we will look at the algorithms used to process data.

-Let's take the example of Step counting.
-When counting the steps, one fitness tracker can ignore a slight movement whereas other fitness trackers can consider it as one step.
+Let’s take the example of Step counting.
+When counting the steps, one activity tracker can ignore a slight movement whereas other activity monitors can consider it as one step.
 The Threshold for defining the step varies from brand to brand thus the accuracy varies as well.

 Similarly, when it comes to talking about calories, different trackers ask for more details from the person using the tracker.
 Like, Your Age, Gender, height and weight all matter in this regards along with the steps count for calculating the calories burned.
 Along with steps count, your heart rate and the perspiration rate also matter.

-The more accurately the algorithm takes all this information and processes it, more accurate the results of fitness tracker are.
+The more accurately the algorithm takes all this information and processes it, the more accurate the results of the activity tracker are.
 Some companies like MotionX have spent more than $50 million to design more advanced and accurate algorithms.
-According to the estimates, existing trackers and bands can show different results with 20% average deviation.
+According to the estimates, existing trackers and bands can show different results with a 20% average deviation.

-With more and more choices to choose from, it has become more complicated to choose best fitness tracker for your needs.
-Earlier most of the fitness trackers only used to count steps and sleep monitoring.
-Whereas for running and other activities there were other watches but with the advancements in technology, more and more fitness trackers are offering a lot of features in one band.
+With more and more choices to choose from, it has become more complicated to choose best activity tracker for your needs.
+Earlier most of the activity trackers only used to count steps and sleep monitoring.
+Whereas for running and other activities, there were other watches but with the advancements in technology, more and more activity monitors are offering a lot of features in one band.

 You can now count your steps and measure the calories burnt along with sleep monitoring and heart rate monitoring.
 You can use the same tracker for swimming and other hyper activities like climbing and running with most of the modern fitness bands available in the market.

-One of the other most important factors in this regards is the App to use with the fitness tracker.
-As we discussed above, every fitness tracker has its own algorithm, similarly, every brand has its own app and most of the brands support the third party featured rich apps as well.
+One of the other most important factors in this regards is the App to use with the activity tracker.
+As we discussed above, every activity tracker has its own algorithm, similarly, every brand has its own app and most of the brands support the third party featured rich apps as well.

-If you are a professional athlete like runner or swimmer and thinking of buying a fitness tracker or a fitness band to get a detailed breakdown of your activities, you will be disappointed.
+If you are a professional athlete like a runner or swimmer and thinking of buying an activity tracker or a fitness band to get a detailed breakdown of your activities, you will be disappointed.

-While Fitness trackers can give you detailed information about your activities they are still not best to use for measuring the advanced metrics required for different sports.
+While activity trackers can give you detailed information about your activities they are still not best to use for measuring the advanced metrics required for different sports.

-Key Factors To Find The Best Fitness Tracker For Your Needs:
+Key Factors To Find The Best Activity Tracker For Your Needs:

 1) Ask Yourself the Question.
-Why Do You need a fitness tracker or band?
+Why Do You need an activity tracker or band?

 Before you go and buy a fitness tracker, you should completely understand your own requirements.
 Why do you need one is an important question to ask yourself.
-More you are clear about your requirements, more easily you will be able to select the best fitness tracker for yourself.
+The more you are clear about your requirements, the more easily you will be able to select the best activity tracker for yourself.